rpavlik/Latency-Test/Latency_Hardware/PreviousDocs/README.md

 ## Photosensor/Phototransistor

-![Fundamental phototransistor circuit, from SHARP Optoelectronics Photodiode/Phototransistor Application Note](media/image3.svg)
+![Fundamental phototransistor circuit, based on SHARP Optoelectronics Photodiode/Phototransistor Application Note](media/schematic.svg)

 We built the second prototype using an IR phototransistor purchased at Radio Shack, which also operated in the visible-light range (part number 276-0145,